tharakkrishnan/SelfDrivingCar/README.md

 # SelfDrivingCar
-## Finding lanes in a video stream
+## 1. Finding lanes in a video stream
+## 2. Identifying traffic signs